-Amazon Fire TV is the 2nd most sought after because of the numerous devices and ever-expanding range in the market.
+Amazon Fire TV is the 2nd most sought-after because of the numerous devices and ever-expanding range in the market.
 The spot between Roku and Amazon Fire TV is always being interchanged.
-A clear Connected TV advertising example of stiff competition among CTV companies.
+A Connected TV advertising example of stiff competition among CTV companies.
 Amazon Fire TV deals in Connected TV devices such as the Fire TV Cube, Fire TV stick and Fire TV stick 4k.
-These all come with numerous desirable specifications such as Alexa and the Amazon Video streaming.
+These all come with numerous desirable specifications such as Alexa and Amazon Video streaming.

 3. Google Chromecast

 Chromecast is a device developed by Google to add smart functions to an already purchased television.
 The dongle-like device need only be connected via an HDMI port, and then users can access streaming services on OTT platforms like Netflix, Hulu and Disney+.
 The device also accepts the installation of applications that better the CTV media experience.

 What is Connected TV and what is CTV advertising?

 The simple CTV definition is a TV set that can connect to the internet.
 Thus, the Connected TV advertising definition is the form of advertising that involves targeting users when they are watching content on TV screens.
 CTV advertising involves ads that are non-skippable and run programmatically.